 Both will amaze you with their ancient frescoes.
 The motifs show, among other things, Jesus at the crucifixion.

 This is mainly an indication that Cappadocia and many other parts of Turkey were predominantly Christian a long time ago.
-The open-air museum itself consists of a giant complex of such ancient places of worship.
+The open-air museum itself consists of a giant complex of ancient places of worship.

 Fly in a hot air balloon